QubitCube65/2d-collision-simulation/README.md

 # 2d-collision-simulation

-A simple Java application that simulates 2D ball collisions with gravity, friction, and wall boundaries using Swing for visualization.
+A simple, non deterministic Java application that simulates 2D ball collisions with gravity, friction, and wall boundaries using Swing for visualization.

 ### Running the Simulation